colevscode/blblog/entry/front-end-frameworks.md

 	{{$ include /partials/d3bargraphs.html }}
 {{$ endwith }}

 ...
 Basically we saw an even split.
-It doesn't appear from this data that the choice of frontend framework affected the choice to use an MVC backend stack.
+It doesn't appear from this data that the choice of frontend framework affected the choice to use a lightweight backend.

 Finally, we were curious which startups used frontend compiled languages like coffeescript, SASS and LESS.
 We also wanted to know whether the presence of designers on the team had an impact.
 Here's what we found: